-Fred shows his net capital gain of \$400 at A item 17 on his tax return (supplementary section) or A item 9 if he uses the tax return for retirees.
+Fred writes his net capital gain of \$400 at A item 18 on his tax return (supplementary section) or A item 9 if he uses the tax return for retirees.

-Work out and show your carry-forward losses
+STEP 11 Work out and show your carry-forward losses.